 Allow submissions after the due date

-Students will still be able to upload after the due date, and any submissions will be flagged as late.
+Students will still be able to upload their assignment after the due date and any submissions will be flagged by Turnitin as late.

-This section controls when the Originality Report will be created, and also controls if students will be able to resubmit their work, eg if they upload the wrong file.
+This section controls when the Similarity Report will be created, and also controls if students will be able to resubmit their work, e.g. if they accidentally upload the wrong file.

-- Immediately first report is final generates the report and does not let the student resubmit their work.
-If a student submits the wrong file, the instructor or office will need to delete their submission before they can resubmit
+- Immediately first report is final – generates the Similarity Report immediately after the student submits and does not allow the student resubmit another file in it’s place.WARNING If a student accidentally submits the wrong file they are not able to resubmit to upload the correct file.
+The instructor will need to intervene to delete their submission to enable them to resubmit correctly.